BRYN4444/HitmanRoulette/README.md

 * **Added missing Restrictable Mechanic.** At some point, IOI added the option to disable security Camera Grid to Hitman 2, but I only noticed it in Hitman III...
 Either way, that is now one of the Gameplay Restrictions that can be rolled.
 * **Other Fixes:**
   * The speedboat exit in "Club 27" requires a key on Master Difficulty.
 The image and listing now reflect that.
-  * IOI updated the menu image for Sapienza, so the Roulette now uses that same image.
+  * IOI updated the menu background image and objective image for Sapienza, so the Roulette now uses those images.
   * Minor issue where too much text in a section wasn't gaining ellipses.
 Also, reminder that you can hover over these and the text will scroll to be readable.